adandan01/mybook/README.md

-Django formset tutorial
+Django inline formset example
 ==================

-This is a simple django app that will demonstrate how to use django formset.
-I recently wanted to use the formset in my work but i couldn't find any good working example.
+This is a simple django app that demonstrates how to use inline formset.
-I ended doing a lot of trial and error and looked at the django source code.
-At tne end, I really enjoyed using this feature but wish the documentation would be better now.
-This is my small attempt to make it better for someone else.

-I will use a simple django app called mybook to demostrate the different usages of formset.
-The model and the scenario is faily simple.

-Mybook is a social network app.
+Mybook is a social networking app.
 In the app, you can edit your social profile.
-One section of the profile is about your family.
+One section of the profile is about your family member.
-You can add as family member as you like.
+You can add as many family member as you like.
 For each family member, you need to specify family member's relationship with you.

 Quick start
 -----------